D2jc/PrizePicksPredictor/README.md

 ### [Random Forest Classifier (Second Model)](https://github.com/D2jc/PrizePicksPredictor/blob/main/Second_Model.ipynb)

-The notebook for Milestone 4 (Second Model) can be found at [https://github.com/D2jc/PrizePicksPredictor/blob/main/Second_Model.ipynb]
+The notebook for Milestone 4 (Second Model) can be found at ```Second_Model.ipynb```

 1. We completed pre-processing of the data in the same way as in Milestone 3, dropping unnecessary columns, standardized some of the features, aggregated features to extract new features like hot streaks.
 We used PrizePicks targets as the y variable and the cleaned data features as our x variables.
 2. We created an initial random forest classifier with 75% train and 25% test split.
-3. We tuned the hyperparameters using GridSearchCV, adjusting n_estimators, max_features, max_depth, and min_samples_split to achieve the maximum accuracy of 88% on the test data.
-4. We plotted train and test accuracy for different settings for hyperparameters using matplotlib, which shows the hyperparameters that we chose as the best possible ones.
+3. We plotted train and test accuracy for different settings for hyperparameters using matplotlib, which shows the hyperparameters that we chose as the best possible ones.

 ---------